offen/website/homepage/content/pages/deep-dive.md

-Title: Deep dive | Offen
+title: Deep dive | Offen
 description: What do users know about their data?
 How can they access it?
 Do operators benefit from a careful handling of user data?
 Does Offen work in accordance with GDPR?
-save_as: deep-dive/index.html
-href: /deep-dive/
+slug: deep-dive
 sitemap_priority: 0.7
-sm_image_url: /theme/images/offen-logo-social-media.jpg

 ## Deep dive